ibexa/documentation-developer/docs/release_notes/ez_platform_v1.7.0_lts.md

 ### eZ Platform (Open Source)

 -   **i18n!
 Internationalization of the eZ Platform** User Interface is now possible.
 The new system selects the language to use based on the browser settings of the end user.
 The system makes it possible to create translations for eZ Platform UI.
-Studio internationalization, as well as translations ready to use are shipped in further releases.
+Studio internationalization and translations ready to use are shipped in further releases.
 Community members are more than welcome to contribute to the translation process.
     ![](i18n.png)

 <!-- -->